ztalbot2000/homebridge-cmd4/docs/Developers.md

      }

 ```
    Note 1.
-Only the first interval defined for the device is actually used as this is now the interval between each of the other background polls.<BR>
-   Note 2.
 The interval is dynamically changed and will never drop below the defined interval.
 The rule is simple, the interval is calculated by seven times the actual time of the request +/- 10%.<BR>
 <BR>
 Priority Queued Polling statistics can be viewed with the following Cmd4 Platform directives.<BR>

 ```
    "QueueMsg": true,
    "QueueStatMsgInterval": 1000,

+    or

+   "QueueTypes: [ { "Queue": "A" : "QueueType": "WoRm", "QueueInterval": 10, "QueueMsg": true, "QueueStatMsgInterval": 1000 }
+                ],
 ```
   The "QueueStatMsgInterval" is the counted number of background polls modded by this interval.<BR>
 <BR>